Skip to content

 It's responsible for handling the movement of the map like zooming, panning, and rotating for either user input or app input.

-It has three movement options:
+It has two movement options:

 Reference